Patient information during COVID-19

 Patients can attend outpatient clinic appointments and planned procedures, but must come alone.
 Children or vulnerable adults can be accompanied by one other person wearing appropriate PPE.

-The Emergency Assessment Unit (EAU) is a 16 bedded mixed sex unit.
+Assessment Unit (AAU) is a 16 bedded mixed sex unit.
 We receive emergency admissions from the Emergency Department and GP’s, 24 hours a day, seven days a week.

 The team that supports you consists of: